NHOrus/srwq-compilation/episode-38.md

 *I was of the understanding that the Shadow Mirrors needed every ship they could get right now.
 Also, I don't think Radhas a qualified pilot.
 It seems she's able to control the Balmar mech only thanks to inserted mental training, judging from her brain activity.*

-"Oh...Well, maybe we should leave her of somewhere, and let her make her own way."
+"Oh...
+Well, maybe we should leave her of somewhere, and let her make her own way."

-Katina, the entire Africa continent is under alert thanks to our recent shenanigans.
+*Katina, the entire Africa continent is under alert thanks to our recent shenanigans.
 The EFA will have stepped up security, particularly around the shuttleports.
 And need I remind you that she's been missing for several years, and thus won't have valid ID or a passport.
-The alien uniform doesn't help either.
+The alien uniform doesn't help either.*

 "Oh."

-Also, she has no money to pay for flights.
-And niether do you.
+*Also, she has no money to pay for flights.
+And neither do you.*

 "Damnit Dumi, one day your being right constantly is gonna backfire on you hard."

-WHAT SHALL OUR HEROINE DO?
-Anonymous Sat 06 Mar 2010 17:30:01 No.4651598 Report
-Quoted By: >>4651615 >>4651789
->>4651582
-Clearly and Calmly explain to Radha that going back to India in her current state will make things much worse.
-Suggest to take her back to properly prepare her to go back home.

-Aww hell...this is Katina.
-Bust through at full force and use the confusion to smuggle Radha into the country.
-NuBlackAnon !!z6ldXGL61Wm Sat 06 Mar 2010 17:33:01 No.4651615 Report
->>4651598
-no no no.
-Tell Dumi to transform into a tramp fishing boat, and use that if you mus.. no takes weeks.

-Tell Radha we will take her home in a bit, BUT she has to come back with us to base.

-(also if you must sneak through Africa go through the desert it is impossible to track that much airspace besides a few sand type mechs and occasional old toyota with machine gun)
-Haken Browning !zHe7DH816A Sat 06 Mar 2010 18:31:01 No.4651789 Report
-Quoted By: >>4651870
->>4651598
-First half of this.
-We can use the cooldown before the second half to berate her for waking us up like this.
-Anonymous Sat 06 Mar 2010 18:50:01 No.4651851 Report
-Quoted By: >>4651883
->>4651582

-Tell her that she doesn't have home anymore or at laest one that she knew, so long time ago.

-Tell her that if we even somehow managed to get her to home, that she faces great disaster both physical and emotional and she is too weak to handle either of them.
-Her family has more than likely moved on their lives, her husband getting new wife and her children have most likely left the home nest or soon will.
-Ask her can she handle that.

-Then there is EFA, who more than anything would like to get their hands on her due appearing suddenly with fancy strange technology after disappearing all those years ago.
-And most important detail is that, she is too weak to resist them or even flee on her own....But she has hope, SM can make her stronger both physical and emotional, strong enought to make diffrence in her life and all we ask is that we let her help her become stronger.
-Sciencegar Sciencebolt Sat 06 Mar 2010 18:51:01 No.4651855 Report
-Quoted By: >>4651857 >>4651858 >>4651864 >>4651900 >>4652092
 "Ok, Radha, we'll get you home, don't worry about that.
 But the thing is, right now's not the best time.
 We're all kinda busy with stuff, and theres no-one free who can drop you off.
 If you can come back with me, we'll sort out your trip back, once we have the breathing room.
 Ok?"

 "...Alright.
-I...apologise for acting rashly, but...I-I'm a pacifist, I don't beleive in this kind of warfare.
+I... apologise for acting rashly, but...
+I-I'm a pacifist, I don't beleive in this kind of warfare.
 I don't see the benefit of the bloodshed you're planning, so I can't, won't support what you're doing."

 "Didn't I explain about the aliens in government?
-Them trying to take over and turn humanity into...stuff?
+Them trying to take over and turn humanity into... stuff?
 None of that change your mind, at all?"

-"I'm sorry, I suppose its just...I can't imagine what you're saying being reality, it just seems so odd.
+"I'm sorry, I suppose its just...
+I can't imagine what you're saying being reality, it just seems so odd.
 Besides, I've met aliens.
-For a period, I thought I was one, and from what I can remember, they weren't truly different from us...not fundamentally.
-I just can't see...even if these First aren't from Earth, that doesn't mean they're not...human, deep down."
+For a period, I thought I was one, and from what I can remember, they weren't truly different from us... not fundamentally.
+I just can't see... even if these First aren't from Earth, that doesn't mean they're not... human, deep down."

 "...What."

-DEEP PHILOSOPHICAL CONVERSATION WITH RADHA, RETURN TO BASE SILENTLY AND DO SOMETHING ELSE, OR HAVE AN ELSEWHERE?
-Haken Browning !zHe7DH816A Sat 06 Mar 2010 18:52:01 No.4651857 Report
->>4651855
-Elsewhere to Shine...as Team Yuuki and Shocker Unit make her into Electromagnetic-Wave Prophet Tackle.
-BSRaven !!pZhu/eJf6iW Sat 06 Mar 2010 18:53:01 No.4651858 Report
-Quoted By: >>4651878
->>4651855
-Return to base whilst having deep philosophical conversation.
-Anonymous Sat 06 Mar 2010 18:54:01 No.4651864 Report
->>4651855
-Elsewhere!
-I mean Katina + DEEP PHILOSOPHICAL CONVERSATION does not sound like a very good idea.
-Anonymous Sat 06 Mar 2010 18:56:01 No.4651870 Report
->>4651789
-Yeah.
-Point out that in her current clothing, she'd stick out like a sore thumb, and the EFA would most likely pick her up and interrogate her really quickly.
-Even moreso if they find her piloting the Ezekiel, in which case, depending on which EFA faction caught her they'd either shoot her down immediately or infest her with tentacles.
-Anonymous Sat 06 Mar 2010 18:58:01 No.4651878 Report
->>4651858
-I support this suggestion.
-Sciencegar Sciencebolt Sat 06 Mar 2010 18:59:01 No.4651883 Report
-Quoted By: >>4651912
->>4651851

-This is actually a continuity point that's annoyed me before: It's frustratingly vague exactly how long before the OG games start the Agressors and PTX period (when Radha and Kar-Wai were abducted) actually was.
-Its been suggested before by a poster that it might only have been a year or two, but the way the characters talk is as if it were a decade or so.
-That would certainly make more sense from what I see on the PTX bios: Their SRW4 bios list them as being 18, but OG Irm and Ring are 28.
-I've sorta been vague about it myself, aiming at about 5-6 years mentally, but a more accurate timeline of pre-games events would be REALLY appreciated.
-Anonymous Sat 06 Mar 2010 19:03:01 No.4651900 Report
-Quoted By: >>4651916 >>4651993
->>4651855
-Explain that the Aliens we're talking about are horrible tentacle raping monstrosities that aren't like us.
-Maybe schedule a visit to the medbay and let hear about Hugo and Aqua if we have the time.
-Anonymous Sat 06 Mar 2010 19:04:01 No.4651912 Report
-Quoted By: >>4651986
->>4651883
-I've been playing Kyosuke route in OG1, and when facing Kar Wai, Sanger mentions it's been 16 years.
-Anonymous Sat 06 Mar 2010 19:05:01 No.4651916 Report
->>4651900
-2'd.
-Anonymous Sat 06 Mar 2010 19:16:01 No.4651986 Report
-Quoted By: >>4652018
->>4651912
-Is Radha even old enough to fit in that timeframe?
-Anonymous Sat 06 Mar 2010 19:17:01 No.4651993 Report
->>4651900

-thirded
-Anonymous Sat 06 Mar 2010 19:22:01 No.4652018 Report
-Quoted By: >>4652030 >>4652040 >>4652042 >>4652045 >>4652088
->>4651986
-Radha is 27.
-She would have had to have been kidnapped at age 11.
-I think something is wrong there...
-Haken Browning !zHe7DH816A Sat 06 Mar 2010 19:24:01 No.4652030 Report
->>4652018
-inb4 some sort of crazy Psychodriver feedback forces Katina to put a fist through Radha's cockpit block.
-Anonymous Sat 06 Mar 2010 19:26:01 No.4652040 Report
->>4652018
-She has psychic powers, even if she's not a full fledged psychodriver.
-Enough to make her sample worthy, even at that age, probably.
-But also remember the whole Balmarian schedule is different here anyway, what with no Meteor 3 and all,and Sciencegar can just have it be around 5 or 6 years as he said he considered.
-Anonymous Sat 06 Mar 2010 19:27:01 No.4652042 Report
->>4652018
-Timeslip/Stasis/Freezing, anything that can make this work.
-Anonymous Sat 06 Mar 2010 19:27:01 No.4652045 Report
->>4652018

-Pedos, they are everywhere...Besides ain't Arado and Latooni 14 years old?
-And they have been trained several years to be killers in the school.
-Anonymous Sat 06 Mar 2010 19:30:01 No.4652059 Report
-Quoted By: >>4652077
-Sooooooo.....who's gonna kick the roll in planet ghetto because Imma sue your balls and suck them with 6 hundred metal aids that make slaves and monsters die belong in the depths of sahara don juan residents of make?
-BSRaven !!pZhu/eJf6iW Sat 06 Mar 2010 19:32:01 No.4652077 Report
->>4652059
-I... don't even...

-We're going to have another non-canon psychopathic episode, aren't we?
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 19:34:01 No.4652088 Report
-Quoted By: >>4652106
->>4652018
-Not necessarily, remember that when the OG Areogaters took Mai she was older than Aya, but when the OGnumbers got her back she was clearly younger.
-Anonymous Sat 06 Mar 2010 19:35:01 No.4652092 Report
->>4651855

-Elsewhere would be nice....It would be intresting to see either Lamia and Axel Or how Agua/Kai/ Hugo are doing...
-Stealthyboy !fchRKomfls Sat 06 Mar 2010 19:37:01 No.4652106 Report
-Quoted By: >>4652243
->>4652088
-Basically what I'm saying is that when they all were in stasis, they may not have aged.
-Anonymous Sat 06 Mar 2010 20:08:01 No.4652243 Report
-Quoted By: >>4652271
->>4652106
-So Radha is still 11 years old?
-You've lost me...
-Sciencegar Sciencebolt Sat 06 Mar 2010 20:12:01 No.4652257 Report
-Quoted By: >>4652303
 The Ezekiel lands atop of Dumi, and the whole assembly heads back to the Trilobites.

 "Didn't I show you the gun-camera footage of those things?
 The tentacles, the being the size of PTs, the general wierdness, doesn't any of that convince you they're inhuman."